rydmike/flex_color_scheme/README.md

 on a tablet, or the with a desktop browser via the live web demo, where the surface branded theming effect is more obvious.

+### Example 5 - Themed System Navigation Bar in Android

 The HomePage's build method for this example starts by wrapping the entire page content in an `AnnotatedRegion` with a value that we get from the static helper `FlexColorScheme.themedSystemNavigationBar(context)`.

-This way we can get a system navigation bar, typically on older Android phones that still uses one, that also follows the active theme's background color and theme mode.
+Using this setup we can get a system navigation bar, typically on older Android phones that still uses one, that also follows the active theme's background color and theme mode.
+The system navigation bar will get updated as you select new themes, different background color branding style and strength, and toggle dark and light theme mode.
+Many Flutter applications neglect or forget to include this feature in their themes.

 ```dart
    return AnnotatedRegion<SystemUiOverlayStyle>(